jenny-15/PHYS-S-12-Assignments/_posts/2019-08-07-Completed Final Project.md

 ---
 layout: default
-title:  "Final Project Completed Results"
+title:  "Completed Final Project Completed"
 permalink: /13/
 ---

-### Final Project Completed Results
+### Completed Final Project

 The goal of my final project is to create a wearable device that helps users stay focused and electronics-free.
 It alerts users when they use electronics and discourage the continued use of them by reacting negatively(beeping+vibrating).
 The device uses aversive conditioning.